 Building Healthy Communities Program

-Engaging Elementary Schools Through Partnerships
+Engaging Elementary and Middle Schools Through Partnerships

 We pay a high price for childhood obesity in our state.
 It affects childrens' health and school performance.